Your Physician NonClinical Career Begins Here

 - What is your knowledge?

 Sure, the old standbys are still there: Pharma, Biotech, Insurance, and Healthcare Administration.
 Those are probably the first areas you thought of, and you're not alone.
-Those are the areas most physicians initially consider for a nonclinical break, so they are crowded fields.
-That's not to say you can't break into them, but most often, without past in-industry roles, you'll need to take some creative action to get noticed.
+Those are the first areas most physicians initially consider for a nonclinical break.
+What does that mean to you?
+The candidate pool is deep.
+They are crowded fields and fields filled with physicians who've worked in those industries and those roles for years.
+That's not to say you can't break into them, but most often, without past in-industry experience, you'll need to take some creative action to get noticed.

-Today, however... let's add medical management, advice and consultation for all those things that didn't work right in managing this Pandemic.
-All the experts seem to be saying, the next pandemic is already on it's way.
+Today, however... let's add medical management, advice and consultation for all those things that aren't working right in managing global disease issues.
+All the experts seem to be saying, the next pandemic is already on its way - or this endemic is here to stay.
 You may have some of the answers for better preparation, better treatment, better management.
 If you do, you're in demand.
+And appreciate, pandemic/endemic management isn't just a health system management challenge.
+It's a challenge for every business in every industry.

 So, what's out there is a combination of what you would like to be doing - your interests, and how your skills and knowledge can be re-imagined to be useful, to solve problems in a different business or industry.